barbagroup/snake-repro/MesnardBarba-CiSE.md

 But the three-year-old simulations used a version of _Cusp_ (0.3.1) that is no longer compatible with the oldest CUDA version installed on our machines (5.0).
 Thus, we adapted "old" cuIBM to be compatible with the oldest version of _Cusp_ (0.4.0) that we can run.
-The case at angle-of-attack 35 degrees and Reynolds number 2000 now gave an appreciable difference compared with our previous study: the instantaneous force coefficients start to slowly drop after about 60 time units.
+The case at angle-of-attack 35 degrees and Reynolds number 2000 now gave an appreciable difference compared with our previous study: the instantaneous force coefficients start to slowly drop after about 60 time units (Figure 11(c)).
 Now, this is _really_ the same code, with only a difference in the _version_ of the linear algebra library.
-Repeating the case with the most current version of cuIBM and the same version of _Cusp_ (0.4.0) leads to the same force signals, with a slight drop towards the end.
+Repeating the case with the most current version of cuIBM and the same version of _Cusp_ (0.4.0) leads to the same force signals, with a slight drop towards the end (Figure 11(d)).
 And the same is the case with the current version of cuIBM and a later version of _Cusp_ (0.5.1).
 The final _findings_ in these cases do not vary from our published work: there is, in fact, lift enhancement at 35 degrees angle-of-attack ... but the results match only because we calculate the average lift in a time interval between 32 and 64.
 Yet, the flow solution was affected by changing the version of a dependent library.